A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Subspace Merging Methods Enable Constructive Interference?

 \section{Do Subspace Merging Methods Enable Constructive Interference?}

-In \cref{sec:methodology}, we found that only Task Arithmetic consistently achieves constructive inference in LLMs, whereas Model Stock and TIES Merging, which are alternative methods operating in weight space, do not yield significant gains, or, in the case of TIES-Merging, even deteriorate performance.
+In \cref{sec:methodology}, we found that only Task Arithmetic consistently achieves constructive interference in LLMs when merging heterogeneous experts, whereas Model Stock and TIES Merging, which are alternative methods operating in weight space, do not yield significant gains.
 However, recently, subspace-based model merging methods have achieved significant improvements when applied to vision-language models.
 Unlike weight interpolation methods that directly operate in full parameter space, subspace-based approaches merge models by aligning or projecting their task updates into subspaces.
 This approach mitigates rank collapse, isolates compatible update directions, and improves robustness during model composition.
 Therefore, we also evaluate subspace-based model merging methods, which have been primarily evaluated on vision-language models or small language models, such as T5, for LLM model merging, using the same setup introduced in \cref{sec:methodology}.
 Below, we give a brief overview of the evaluated methods.